 Can you drink one night and still be drunk in the morning?

 Yes – the more you drink, the harder it is for your metabolism to handle the alcohol.
-If you drink five alcohol drinks in a couple of hours, it will take your body five hours to fully metabolize that alcohol.
+If you drink five alcoholic drinks in a couple of hours, it will take your body five hours to fully metabolize that alcohol.
 You can do the math from there: drinking heavily, over the course of several hours, can lead you to still be drunk the next morning.

 Why do hangovers happen?

-A hangover is the unpleasant byproduct of heavy drinking, and can occur after drinking any type of alcohol.
-The headache, dizziness and drowsiness associated with a hangover are all caused by the dehydrating effect of alcohol.
+A hangover is the unpleasant byproduct of heavy drinking and can occur after drinking any type of alcohol.
+The headache, dizziness, and drowsiness associated with a hangover are all caused by the dehydrating effect of alcohol.
 Drinking generally causes you to urinate more than usual, and the sugars in alcohol also work to dehydrate your body.
 Over the course of hours, this can cause the extreme symptoms known simply as a hangover.

 How do I know if alcohol becomes a problem?

 Drinking alcohol is an accepted social practice, but that does not mean that drinking cannot lead to addiction or substance abuse.
 Alcohol statistics in the United States show us that alcohol consumption can become problematic for many people.
 Sometimes it can be difficult to tell the difference between moderate and problematic drinking.
-To help you determine if you alcohol consumption is reflective of alcohol addiction, you can take our alcoholism quiz.
+To help you determine if your alcohol consumption is reflective of alcohol addiction, you can take our alcoholism quiz.
 The quiz is not meant to provide an objective diagnosis of alcoholism, but it can help you recognize if your drinking habits are at least putting you on a path toward alcoholism, or if they are within safe and smart parameters.

-Hopefully, this post has given you all of alcohol facts and information that you need to make better-informed decisions.
-It is important to note here that following the safe and smart practices recommended above is crucial to avoid the possibility of alcohol abuse or even full blown alcoholism.
+Hopefully, this post has given you all of the alcohol facts and information that you need to make better-informed decisions.
+It is important to note here that following the safe and smart practices recommended above is crucial to avoid the possibility of alcohol abuse or even full-blown alcoholism.
 If you do think that alcohol abuse may be an issue for you, consider reaching out for professional help in getting your drinking habits assessed.
 After this initial assessment, professional addiction counselors can help you get started on the process of overcoming this substance abuse or addiction.